 UNESCO Global Geoparks

 UNESCO Global Geoparks are single, unified geographical areas where sites and landscapes of international geological significance are managed with a holistic concept of protection, education and sustainable development.
 Their bottom-up approach of combining conservation with sustainable development while involving local communities is becoming increasingly popular.
-At present, there are 120 UNESCO Global Geoparks in 33 countries.
-Information sheets on the UNESCO Global Geoparks by country are available, with detailed information on each site.
+At present, there are 119 UNESCO Global Geoparks in 33 countries.
+A webpage of each UNESCO Global Geopark is available, with detailed information on each site.

 UNESCO’s work with geoparks began in 2001.
 In 2004, 17 European and 8 Chinese geoparks came together at UNESCO headquarters in Paris to form the Global Geoparks Network (GGN) where national geological heritage initiatives contribute to and benefit from their membership of a global network of exchange and cooperation.